Frances Northcutt: Apollo Program

 Northcutt continued working with TRW and NASA for several more years, working NASA missions such as Apollo 13.
 After learning about the exploded oxygen tank on the Apollo 13 mission, Northcutt and the other engineers who developed the computer program for Apollo 13 all came in to find a way to get the astronauts home safely.
 The program that she worked on was used to compute the maneuvers used to return the spacecraft.
 Northcutt and the Mission Operations Team were later awarded the Presidential Medal of Freedom Team Award for their work on Apollo 13.
 In 2019 she gave an interview about her Apollo work.

 Lay-audience books and articles have claimed that a lunar crater near where the Apollo 17 Lunar Module landed was named for her.
 However, Gene Cernan, the commander of the Apollo 17 mission, stated in an interview for the Apollo Lunar Surface Journal that in advance of the mission, he had named a crater after the nickname that his daughter used for one of her grandfathers.
 That nickname was "Poppie".
 NASA documents misspelled it as "Poppy".
 Apollo crews and the NASA Astronaut Office assigned unofficial names to lunar features for convenience in referring to them.
 Other names given by Cernan to craters near the landing site were "Punk", his nickname for his daughter, and "Frosty" and "Rudolph", the names of characters in children's Christmastime stories.
 The International Astronomical Union's / U.S. Geological Survey's Gazetteer of Planetary Nomenclature has no entries for lunar craters named either "Poppie" or "Poppy".

+On December 19, 2023, the IAU: WG Small Bodies Nomenclature (WGSBN) announce that the Main-belt Asteroid (355657)2008 EA89 was named "Poppy" in her honor.